Is a home battery the solution for grid congestion in residential areas?

 Can I use a home battery without solar panels?

-Does a battery shorten my payback period with solar panels?
+Does a battery shorten my solar panel payback period?

 Yes, especially after the phasing out of net metering, you earn back your investment faster.